whatnote/Christine-Clyde-Dog-Services/README.md

 ### Colour Scheme

-- I opted for a simple black and white, the picture of the dogs would add the needed colour.
+- I opted for a black and white, the picture of the dogs would add the needed colour.
+THe Black was not pure black, but a very dark gray, a pure black can be too harsh.

 ## Typography

-- I opted to use Yantramanav font for the Title, nav bar and headings, I augmented the paragraph text with, roboto as it is still very readable at small size, ideal for mobile screens.
+- I opted to use Yantramanav font for the Title, nav bar and headings, I augmented the paragraph text with roboto, as it is still very readable at small size, ideal for mobile screens.

 ## Wireframes